 We are committed to providing Clients with service of the highest quality and we are guided by the principle that we act in the best interests of our Clients.
-Nevertheless, there are circumstances where Client interests conflict with PIMCO's interests, the interests of our affiliates, the interests of other Clients, or the interests of Affiliate Clients.
+Nevertheless, there are circumstances where Client interests' conflict with PIMCO's interests, the interests of our affiliates, the interests of other Clients, or the interests of Affiliate Clients.
 Some of these conflicts of interest are inherent to our business.
 We have adopted policies and procedures that are reasonably designed to address conflicts of interest.

 We are majority owned by Allianz, a global financial services company, and have various wholly-owned subsidiaries and other controlled affiliates engaged in investment advisory and related businesses.
 Accordingly, we are affiliated with various U.S. and non-U.S. investment advisers, broker-dealers and pooled investment vehicles, among other financial entities.
 For additional information regarding our affiliates, please refer to Appendix C. From time to time PIMCO engages in business activities with some or all of these companies, subject to our policies and procedures governing how we handle conflicts of interest.
 We also engage our affiliates to provide other services to our Clients in accordance with applicable law.
 Similarly, our affiliates may lend money to or engage in investment transactions with our Clients, subject to applicable law.
+Additionally, PIMCO may participate in an affiliated securitization or financing opportunity to the fullest extent (i.e., 100%), without any third-party participation.

 PIMCO and its affiliates advise a number of Clients and Affiliate Clients, respectively, which include other affiliates.
 PIMCO and its affiliates may advise some Clients or Affiliate Clients or take actions for such Clients that differ from recommendations or actions taken for other Clients or Affiliate Clients.
 PIMCO and its affiliates are not obligated to recommend to any or all Clients or Affiliate Clients any investments that it recommends to, or purchases or sells for, certain other Clients or Affiliate Clients.
-PIMCO's employees regularly share among each other information, perceptions, advice and recommendations about market trends, the valuations and credit ratings of individual securities and, investment strategies, except where restricted by applicable controls related to information sharing established by PIMCO or by applicable law or regulation.
-In addition, PIMCO shares with or receives similar information from certain of its affiliates, including PPRE LLC, and in certain situations,

-PPRE GmbH, subject to applicable controls, law, and/or regulation.
-Persons associated with PIMCO or its affiliates have investments in securities, pooled investment vehicles, or other assets, including real estate, that are recommended to Clients or Affiliated Clients or held in Accounts, subject to compliance with our policies regarding personal investments.
+PIMCO's employees regularly share among each other information, perceptions, advice and recommendations about market trends, the valuations and credit ratings of individual securities and investment strategies, except where restricted by applicable controls related to information sharing established by PIMCO or by applicable law or regulation.
+In addition, PIMCO shares with or receives similar information from certain of its affiliates, including PIMCO Prime Real Estate LLC ("PPRE LLC"), and in certain situations, PPRE GmbH, subject to applicable controls, law, and/or regulation.
+Persons associated with PIMCO, or its affiliates have investments in securities, pooled investment vehicles, or other assets, including real estate, that are recommended to Clients or Affiliated Clients or held in Accounts, subject to compliance with our policies regarding personal investments.
 Additional information regarding potential conflicts of interest arising from our relationships and activities with our affiliates is provided under Item 11, "Code of Ethics, Participation or Interest in Client Transactions and Personal Trading."